International Military Tribunal for the Far East: Potential concerns expressed by the Japanese Imperial Family

-Some time before the situation emerged about his expected accession to the Chrysanthemum Throne at the end of April 2019, some degree of concern was voiced by the then Crown Prince Naruhito on the occasion of his 55th birthday in February 2015 about how Japanese history with regard to its involvement in World War II would be remembered by his future subjects; as Naruhito put it at that time: it was "important to look back on the past humbly and correctly," in reference to Japan's role in World War II-era war crimes and that he was concerned about the ongoing need to, in his own words: "correctly pass down tragic experiences and the history behind Japan to the generations who have no direct knowledge of the war, at the time memories of the war are about to fade."
+In February 2015, Crown Prince Naruhito (who would later be crowned emperor himself in 2019) expressed concern about how Japan's history and involvement in World War II would be remembered by the Japanese population.
+Naruhito stated that it was "important to look back on the past humbly and correctly", in reference to Japan's role in World War II-era war crimes; he further argued that there was an ongoing need to "correctly pass down tragic experiences and the history behind Japan to the generations who have no direct knowledge of the war, at the time memories of the war are about to fade."

 List of judges, prosecutors, and defendants

 Judges

 MacArthur appointed a panel of 11 judges, nine from the nations that signed the Instrument of Surrender.

 Legal scholar Roscoe Pound was also apparently favourably disposed to replacing John P. Higgins as a judge, but his appointment did not eventuate.